Body Inflation

 Formation of an online subculture

-- Late 1990s: the practice entered popular non-fiction through Katharine Gates's Deviant Desires (1999), which profiled enthusiasts such as "Mr. Blowup," who wore air-inflated latex suits and appeared on UK television.
+- 1999: the practice entered popular non-fiction through Katharine Gates's Deviant Desires: Incredibly Strange Sex, which profiled Mr. Blowup, who also appeared on the UK television programme Eurotrash.

-- 2000s onward: dedicated art-sharing galleries, DeviantArt, and forums let illustrators and writers circulate drawn and edited "expansion" imagery at scale, cementing it as a creative community rather than a category handed down from medicine.
+- 2000s onward: dedicated art-sharing galleries, DeviantArt and forums let illustrators and writers circulate drawn and edited "expansion" imagery at scale, cementing it as a creative community rather than a category handed down from medicine.

 In practice